StarTree ThirdEye Community License FAQ

 Can I still use older versions of the StarTree ThirdEye Open Source Software?

 Yes.
 Our new license release does not affect your rights to keep using the software you received in the past under the old ThirdEye sub-project of Apache Pinot under Apache 2.0.
 So, if you are still using the previous version, you can continue to use it in the same way you have been using it.
 And of course, our new release doesn’t affect the licensing for Apache Pinot or old ThirdEye at all.
 That said, we may not be releasing updates to the old ThirdEye Open Source code under Apache Pinot, and it may become outdated or insecure.
-We don’t recommend being left behind, and we encourage you to migrate to the latest version of StarTree ThirdEye Platform (link to StarTree Developer Hub).
+We don’t recommend being left behind, and we encourage you to migrate to the latest version of StarTree ThirdEye Platform.

 My company has a policy against using code with a non-commercial restriction.
 What should I do?